Sooo…. who is up for a little road trip to Beaver Falls this weekend!

 This Beaver Falls mansion was built by the family who owned the Moltrup Steel manufacturing plant in 1914.
 When I first profiled this building for historic preservation month in May, 2017.
 The house was listed for $80,500.
 (You can see all of the posts that I wrote for historic preservation month here.)

 The post on the Moltrup Steel Mansion that is for sale in Beaver Falls has continued to be popular and I went to see if the house had sold.
-The 5 bedroom, 4 bath house is still available and the price has been reduced to $62,500.
-Looking at… Read the rest
+The 5 bedroom, 4 bath house is still available… Read the rest

 I posted a photo of this postcard on Instagram earlier this year and asked for some more information about just what “The Just Right” was back in the day.
 I knew this building had a long history as Gus Miller’s newsstand but I didn’t know what else was in the building.
 I liked the horse shoe on the top and “The Just Right” seems like a great name for a band or a podcast or the title of an essay for the New Yorker (the essay would of course be about someone who moved to Pittsburgh and found the city… Read the rest